 The remaining hair on the male head is not affected by dihydrotestosterone.
 For this reason, the hair on the back and the sides of the head will remain as a patient becomes bald.

 Androgenic alopecia hair loss pattern is different in women.
-The hairs that are typically lost in women start with the hairs on the top of the head slowly spreading out to the remainder of the hair.
-The one area of hair that is not lost in this type of hair loss is in the frontal hairline region.
+The hairs that are typically lost in women start with the hairs on the top of the head, slowly spreading out to the remainder of the hair.
+The one area of hair that is not lost in this type of hair loss is the frontal hairline region.
 Therefore, women with androgenic alopecia typically experience progressive thinning of the hair except for the frontal hairline.
 Women with androgenic alopecia will not develop a receding hairline or a widow’s peak.

 Treatment Options for Androgenic Alopecia Hair Loss in Charlotte

 A: The treatment options for hair loss at Carolina Facial Plastics will focus both on maintaining and restoring the hair.
-Hair loss treatments generally fall into two categories:

-The medical treatments for hair loss include:
+Our treatments for hair loss include:

 - Rogaine/Minoxidil (topical medication)

-- Propecia/Finasteride (a medical pill)
+- Propecia or Finasteride/FinPlus (a medical pill)

 - Low-level light therapy (a device)